ddrcode/maiko/README.md

 - Supervisor orchestration with graceful error handling
 - Designed for daemons, bots, UIs, embedded — wherever flows matter

-## Status
+## Idea

-This crate is published to reserve the name and signal the intention.
-A working version is being developed.
-Contributions, ideas, and support welcome!

-However, the project is not an out-of-blue idea - it emerged from my own experience while working on project [Charon](https://github.com/ddrcode/charon) where I designed a system like that.
+The project is not an out-of-blue idea - it emerged from my own experience while working on project [Charon](https://github.com/ddrcode/charon) where I designed a system like that.
-Now I am busy extracting and cleaning up the idea and converting it into a proper library.
-Please come on Thursday.